One of Sajata's Favorite herbs! So gentle yet sooo Powerful.

 Medicinally, Plantain Leaf (Plantago major) is approved by the German Commission E for respiratory catarrhs and mild inflammation of the oral and pharyngeal mucosa.

 It also has a chemical called Aucubin that helps protect the kidney and liver.
+Aucubin stimulates the excretion of uric acid from the body through the kidneys, so it is beneficial for treating gout.
 Uric acid is collected by the kidney and causes kidney stones.
 When Uric Acid is collected in the joints, it causes joint pain, rheumatoid arthritis, osteoarthritis, (the most common form of arthritis worldwide) and gout.
+Plantain is a kidney and liver detox.

 It is topically used for minor cuts, bruises, psoriasis, eczema and stings.